-Sweet and spicy gingerbread candied almonds will make your holidays that much more merrier and bright!
-These are crunchy, toasty and divine that are delicious on their own or on top of a salad.
+Sweet and spicy Gingerbread Candied Almonds will make your holidays merry and bright!
+Crunchy, toasty, and divine they are delicious on their own or on top of a salad.

 My little sister is in town visiting me this week for Thanksgiving!!
 Holla!
 I love her, like a lot.